aws-samples/amazon-dynamodb-labs/content/dynamodb-opensearch-zetl/queries/index.en.md

 ---
-title: "Query and Conclusion"
+title: "4.
+Query and Conclusion"
 menuTitle: "Query and Conclusion"
 date: 2024-02-23T00:00:00-00:00
-weight: 80
+weight: 40
 ---
 Now that you've created all required connectors and pipelines and data has replicated from DynamoDB into OpenSearch Service, you have quite a few options for how you want to query your data.
 You can do key/value looksups directly to DynamoDB, execute search queries against OpenSearch, and use Bedrock togther with Opensearch for natural language product recommendation.